 Step 4: Launch and Sell, Sell, Sell!

 You can choose to either be out there with your team at venues and in the streets, or to stay at the office and direct them on their day to day sales quests from afar.
+If you decide to use an office as your primary base, then you will also need to invest in office furniture and office supplies to ensure that your premises can look and feel as professional as possible.

 As sales begin to roll in you need to reward performance with bonuses and recognition, and you need to quickly weed out those who aren’t delivering.
 This will quickly cause your team to take shape and before long you’ll have a well-oiled, high-performance sales machine which delivers profits on a daily basis.